ascar-io/pilot-bench/README.md

 ## Requirements

-Pilot requires a modern C++ compiler, CMake, and the boost C++ library.
+Pilot requires a modern C++ compiler, CMake, the boost C++ library, and graphviz (for building the documentation).

 It also uses gtest (Google Test) for running test cases, but can install gtest automatically when you run ``make'' for the first time.